just-buildsystem/bootstrappable-toolchain/doc/BOOTSTRAP.md

 Bootstrapping a minimal set of tools that are needed for this stage includes:

+- The majority of the coreutils, as they are used in configure scripts
 - `sed`/`awk`/`diff` (for building `make`/`binutils`/`gcc-4.7.4`/`busybox`)
 - `patch` (for patching `gcc-4.7.4`)
 - `cmp`/`tar` (for running `gcc-4.7.4`'s install target)
 - `find`/`bzip2` (for building full `busybox`)
+- `sh`

 All tools are bootstrapped by selectively compiling the required C files.
 Note that Busybox' `ar` is not included, due to its missing indexing support.
+While we cannot avoid dependency on the hard-coded path `/bin/sh` entirely due to the usage of `popen`(3) in `awk`, in (currently only) stage 0, we try do reduce the usage of that shell to the absolute minimum to a bootstrap process as self-contained as possible.

 ### 2. Bootstrapped GNU Make